bcapistrant/sds291_site/public/12/12_Lecture_Slides.knit.md

 The bootstrap distribution will always be centered around the value from our real data (in this case 0.013372), but shows us some other likely values for the coefficient (essentially, sampling error).
 One way to quantify this variability is to create a confidence interval.

+Again, we need the `mosaic` package for the resampling function.

 ## Creating CIs